AT-Publishing/website/_posts/2018-09-02-interview-altcoinio.md

 **In a recent blog post you announced the decision to [open-source your atomic swap wallet](https://blog.altcoin.io/august-update-mobile-ux-atomic-swaps-and-plasma-dex-v2-94680ff9db30).
 That is an unusual decision now that most blockchain tech projects are becoming protective of their assets, relying on private deals and so on.
 What was behind it?**

-Community approach is one of the core values of Altcoin.io and there is a reaso for it, so the decision to open-source the atomic swap wallet was mostly strategic.
+Community approach is one of the core values of Altcoin.io and there is a reason for it, so the decision to open-source the atomic swap wallet was mostly strategic.

 Clearly the crypto community has amazing power and blockchain industry is full of talented people, but I also think the best path forward for blockchain advancements is through more open collaboration and less closed competition.

 This is the case especially when it comes to decentralized trading.
-After all we're all working on the same mission to create more secure cryptocurrency trading environments.
+After all we are all working on the same mission to create more secure cryptocurrency trading environments.

 **Is this a hint at the issue with getting initial liquidity that new cryptocurrency exchanges face?**